Erle Stanley Gardner | Gardner as Experimental Writer

+An Influence on Merle Constiner?.
 The setting and cast of characters in "Higher Up" anticipates Merle Constiner's short stories of the 1940's.
 We have a small mansion on the outskirts of town, home to an eccentric rich person who is pursuing a hobby in a non-standard fashion, one that involves a lot of strange financial transactions and eccentric visitors to the home.
 There are also strange servants, and a long history of events building up to the crime.
-The pawn shop opening recalls the seedy small businesses in Constiner's work.
+The pawn shop opening anticipates the seedy small businesses in Constiner's work.

 Sidney Zoom's present to the police Sergeant in "The Green Door" includes a leather gun belt that matches his own.
 Similarly charged: the scene where the Patent Leather Kid hands his bodyguard-assistant Bill Brakey black patent leather clothes, to wear as part of a scheme.
 The clothes are duplicates of the Kid's own leather outfit.
 See "The Kid Throws a Stone" (1932).
 "The Kid Throws a Stone" was published just two months after "The Green Door".